In celebration of the re-opening, Manor Dining is offering a special three-course Fine Dining experience…

 A Harvest Holiday

 If fresh, organic food wasn’t enough, harvest season is unlike any other season on Salt Spring Island which makes it the perfect time to plan a unique getaway.
 The mild weather and smaller crowds mean more space and time to get off the beaten path and find something new, or indulge in something you already know and love.
-Not only that, the Bistro here at Hastings House is offering a three-course set menu for Thanksgiving dinner with slow-roasted, free-range turkey and creatively prepared local, autumn sides that are sure to leave you convinced that fall is the best of all.
+Not only that, Manor Dining here at Hastings House is offering a three-course set menu for Thanksgiving dinner with slow-roasted, free-range turkey and creatively prepared local, autumn sides that are sure to leave you convinced that fall is the best of all.